-Rantepao is a capital of North Toraja Regency.
-A bit larger than Makale, for visitors it serves a similar purpose - as a hub or place of accommodation and food.
+Rantepao is the capital of the North Toraja Regency.
+A bit larger than Makale, for visitors, it serves a similar purpose - as a hub or place of accommodation and food.
 Talking about food, we had an excellent vegetarian lunch in Cafe Aras.

 W H A T T O S E E N E X T

 In the land of Toraja wonders, Kambira gets the title of the most bizarre places we visited.
 It is the village with the well-preserved tree graves for babies.
-The Torajans believe that the babies are pure and sinless thus if they die they have to be returned to the Mother Nature.
+The Torajans believe that babies are pure and sinless.
+Thus, if they die, they have to be returned to Mother Nature.
 In a literal way.
 Which means the tree with a wide trunk has to be selected.
 Then a hole is carved, big enough for a dead baby to fit in.
 The baby is wrapped in the fern leaves and put inside.
 After the burial ceremony, the opening is covered with the bark.
 As time passes, the babies are "absorbed" or overgrown by trees.
 Some trees accommodate more graves than others, marking sad moments in the life of a given family.

-In Suaya you'll find a huge rock with the still used cave for Tau Tau.
+In Suaya, you'll find a rock that is still used as a cave for Tau Tau.
 At the foot of the rock, we saw the most recent, very realistic, Tau Tau of a deceased, placed behind a glass box.
 Suaya used to serve as a burial site for the kings of Sangalla.